 The Broken Oath Part 1

-His muscles tensed as the grass rustled and a tawney shape stepped into the dim light.
-His dark slitted eyes blazed with intensity.
+His muscles tensed as the grass rustled and a tawny shape stepped into the dim light.
+His dark slitted eyes blazed with intensity as the meer’s brindled pelt flitted into sight.
 The meer sniffed and padded forward.
 Bringer drew his head back as his coils tightened.
 This was it.
 Once he did this the oath would be broken.
 There would be no undoing.
 No second chances.
-Either his plan unfolded as he anticipated or it would fail.
+Either his plan unfolded as he anticipated, or it would fail.
 After he did this, those would be the only two options.

 His eyes narrowed and all doubt evaporated as Comet passed close to the bush.
-In less then a heartbeat Bringer lunged forward.
+In less than a heartbeat Bringer lunged forward.
 His jaws unhooked, his fangs reaching, his neck stretched.
-His fangs pierced Comet on the inside of her hunch, where the skin was loose and the fur dark.
-That way if her family inspected her they would not easily find evidence of the bite.
+His fangs pierced Comet on the inside of her haunch, where the skin was slack and the fur dark.
+That way if her family inspected her, they would not easily find evidence of the bite.
 Comet flinched away a moment too late.
 Bringer was already drawing back, the damage done.

 Comet’s eyes were wide with horror as Bringer loomed out of the shadows, regarding her with cold eyes.
 She collapsed onto her flank, her sides heaving as her body struggled to fight the venom.
 The sun was peeking over the horizon and Bringer’s ebony hood glinted in the morning light.
 Comet’s jaws worked as she tried to speak.
 “Why?”
 She rasped.
 “Why Bringer?”